giachello/mlgw/README.md

 [BeoLink Gateway Product Description](https://corporate.bang-olufsen.com/en/partners/for-professionals/smart-home)

-This component manages communication with the MLGW and Beolink Gateway and allows you to use all of the Bang & Olufsen audio and video devices as "media_player" entities in Home Assistant.
-It uses a special undocumented feature of the Bang & Olufsen devices that allows for functionality normally not provided even by the Bang & Olufsen official apps (see below).
-Note that Masterlink Gateway MK I (serial connection) is not supported, this module requires ethernet to the MLGW.
-For newer Network Link devices, check out the [BeoPlay plugin](https://github.com/giachello/beoplay).
+This component connects to the MasterLink and Beolink Gateway and makes all your Bang & Olufsen audio and video devices into "media_player" entities in Home Assistant.
+It uses an undocumented feature that enables functionality normally not provided even by the Bang & Olufsen official apps, like using your B&O remotes to control streaming devices on Home Assistant.
+If you don't have one, can buy a used ML Gateway on ebay for $100-200.
+While newer 'Network Link' devices are supported trough the gateway, I recommend using the [BeoPlay plugin](https://github.com/giachello/beoplay) instead which natively supports the more advanced NL.

 ![Mini Media Player](./mini_media_player.png)